 Teva Pharmaceutical Industries (TEVA) Receives a Buy from Raymond James

-Raymond James analyst Elliot Wilbur maintained a Buy rating on Teva Pharmaceutical Industries (TEVA) today.
-The company’s shares closed last Monday at $9.45.
+In a report released today, Elliot Wilbur from Raymond James maintained a Buy rating on Teva Pharmaceutical Industries (TEVA).
+The company’s shares closed last Monday at $9.29.

-According to TipRanks.com, Wilbur is ranked 0 out of 5 stars with an average return of -3.3% and a 42.6% success rate.
-Wilbur covers the Healthcare sector, focusing on stocks such as Amneal Pharmaceuticals, Sol-Gel Technologies, and ANI Pharmaceuticals.
+According to TipRanks.com, Wilbur ‘s ranking currently consits of 0 on a 0-5 ranking scale, with an average return of -3.0% and a 41.7% success rate.
+Wilbur covers the Healthcare sector, focusing on stocks such as Amneal Pharmaceuticals, Flexion Therapeutics, and Sol-Gel Technologies.

-Teva Pharmaceutical Industries has an analyst consensus of Hold, with a price target consensus of $12.33.
+The word on The Street in general, suggests a Hold analyst consensus rating for Teva Pharmaceutical Industries with a $12.20 average price target, which is a 30.5% upside from current levels.
+In a report issued on October 13, Argus Research also maintained a Buy rating on the stock with a $11.00 price target.

 See today’s analyst top recommended stocks >>